 On a fall morning in 1904 as children finished up their morning chores they heard the clanging of a bell.
 The ringing sound came from the direction of the Schunemann’s dairy farm.
 Here, in the corner of a cow pasture, sat a brand new one-room school.
 Children gathered lunch pails, baseballs, marbles and schoolbooks before setting off for the first day of classes.
 For the next fifty years, hundreds of children from the thriving German-American farm community passed through the schoolhouse doors.

 In 1980 the doors of the schoolhouse re-opened and since that time the Streamwood Park District has owned and operated Hoosier Grove Museum.
-With assistance from the Streamwood Historical Society, the Park District strives to accomplish the museum’s mission of gathering, preserving and interpreting local history and culture.
+The Park District strives to accomplish the museum’s mission of gathering, preserving and interpreting local history and culture.
 Today, the building continues a nearly 100-year-old tradition of offering educational opportunities and serving as a community gathering place.

 In 1991 the schoolhouse was moved to its present location in Hoosier Grove Park, 700 West Irving Park Road, Streamwood, Illinois.
 The museum sits on the north side of the street, west of Bartlett Road and east of Route 59 (Sutton Road).